 Due to the cameras and sensors being used for safety, they need to be precise.
 Repairs or replacement of a windshield can easily throw these sensitive measurements off and skew their results.
 Something as small as adjusting the camera angle can literally affect its perspective, so mechanics have to adjust the cameras and sensors to manufacturers’ recommendations.

 Windshield replacement isn’t the only reason why you need calibration.
 You will also need it if wheel alignment and suspension changes, or the camera disconnects.
 The littlest changes can affect your system.
+That being said, if you do have your windshield replaced you’ll want to have this done.

 Your local dealership will offer windshield calibration services.
 So will automotive repair shops with trained experts.
 We also offer them, as well as a recalibration of a full ADAS system.

 Team Acme wants to educate our customers about ADAS systems.
 The more they are installed in cars, the more that drivers and passengers need to learn where to recalibrate them.
 Your road safety is our concern, especially as regulations allow for more ADAS systems in cars.
+Our service also tints glass and performs other work, so it’s a great place to stop in the greater Las Vegas area if you ever run into issues with the sun.

 Contact us today, using our online contact form.
 We will be happy to talk more about recalibration, and other current technologies that comprise modern ADAS.
+You should also always feel free to request a quote online if you need to have any kind of automotive glass done work, even if it isn’t directly related to windshield calibration.
+Finding out the windshield calibration cost of any particular job couldn’t be any easier.